Corner kick: Scoring a goal directly from a corner: Olimpico goal

 Cesáreo Onzari scores a goal for Argentina against Uruguay at Estadio Sportivo Barracas.
 This was the first goal scored direct from a corner kick, in 1924.

-It is possible to score with a corner kick if sufficient swerve is given to the kick and/or if wind is blowing toward the goal.
+It is possible to score with a corner kick if sufficient swerve is given to the kick or if wind is blowing toward the goal.
 The goalkeeper is usually considered at fault if a goal is scored from a corner.

-This type of goal is called an Olympic goal or Olimpico goal.
+This type of rare goal is called an Olympic goal or Olimpico goal.
 On 14 June 1924, the IFAB formally legalized scoring in this manner; the first such goal was scored on 2 October 1924 by Argentina's Cesáreo Onzari against Uruguay, who had just won the 1924 Olympic title.

 For decades, English speakers generally used the term Olympic goal.
 But the 21st century has seen the rise in the use of Olimpico goal, derived from the Spanish and Portuguese term gol olímpico widely used in Latin America.
 Max Bretos has used it on Fox Soccer Channel in the United States, reflecting Latino influence on the sport's culture there.
-Virtually all reports of Megan Rapinoe's goal in the bronze medal match at the 2020 Tokyo Olympics referred to it as an Olimpico goal.
+Virtually all reports of Megan Rapinoe's goal for the United States in the bronze medal match at the 2020 Tokyo Olympics referred to it as an Olimpico goal.

+One of the rarest types of goals, there has been only five players in the history of the UEFA Champions League to achieve the feat within the tournament; Christian Pulisic, Ángel Di María, Claudio López, Ørjan Berg, and André Cruz.
+There has been only 21 Olympico goals in the history of the Premier League.